 GEORGE

-Yes, Joe, that… Or, the struggle to find your footing in this crazy world.
-Give it a comic twist.
+Or, the struggle to find your footing in this crazy world.
+Give the play a comic twist.
 Actors tripping over themselves.
-(GEORGE enacts a stumble.)
+(GEORGE and Actors enact a stumble.)

 DEVIL